Salt Water Salt Water — Do Saltwater Pools Need Calcium? Complete Guide to CH Levels

 Scale Formation on Salt Cells

 White, chalky buildup on your generator cell indicates excessive calcium hardness or improper pH management.
-Clean cells according to manufacturer instructions using a mild muriatic acid solution, then rebalance your water chemistry.
+Clean cells according to manufacturer instructions using a diluted muriatic acid solution of about 1 part acid to 4 parts water (always add acid to water), and only when scale is visible, then rebalance your water chemistry.

 Cloudy Water Despite Balanced Chemistry

 Calcium hardness above 400 ppm often causes persistent cloudiness that doesn't respond to typical clarification methods.
-The only solution is reducing calcium levels through dilution.
+The main solution is reducing calcium through dilution (or reverse osmosis).

 Aggressive Water Symptoms

-If you notice etching on plaster, pitting of metal fixtures, or premature salt cell replacement, your calcium hardness is likely too low.
+If you notice etching on plaster or pitting of metal fixtures, your calcium hardness is likely too low.
+(Premature salt-cell failure, by contrast, usually points to high-CH scale, low pH, or simple age - not low calcium.)
 These are expensive problems that proper CH management prevents.

 Seasonal Calcium Management